Based on Data Balancing and Model Improvement for Multi-Label Sentiment Classification Performance Enhancement: Appendix

 \section{Appendix}

 For reproducibility, we provide the full per-label threshold optimization results, raw evaluation outputs, and additional plots at the following repository: https://zenodo.org/records/16890154.
-The detail model displayed in following page (see next page).
+Table III and the detailed model specification are shown on the next page. \begingroup